-The peanut butter cookie.
-Crosshatched top, golden brown edges, and a coating of granulated sugar.
-These cookies are a classic for a reason.
-They are crunchy on the outside, soft on the inside, and have a perfect balance of salty peanut butter and sugary sweetness.
+These soft peanut butter cookies are crunchy on the outside, soft on the inside, and have the perfect balance of salty peanut butter and sugary sweetness.

 - 1 large egg room temperature

 - 2 tablespoons milk